capedium/Getting-and-Cleaning-Data-Course-Project/README.md

 * README.md

-It is the file you are looking at describing how the files are and how they works.
+It is the file you are looking at describing what the files are and how they works.

 ## Additional packages required
 Besides a basic environment for R, you may need to download and install the following R packages: